 Interim Maximum Acceptable Concentration.
-This is a health-related Ontario drinking water standard established for contaminants when there are insufficient toxicological data to establish a MAC with reasonable certainty, or when it is not practical to establish a MAC at the desired level mg/I milligrams per litre.
-This is a measure of the concentration of a parameter in water, sometimes called parts per million (ppm).
+This is a health-related Ontario drinking water standard established for contaminants when there are insufficient toxicological data to establish a MAC with reasonable certainty, or when it is not practical to establish a MAC at the desired level.